The Picture Frame: Story of a Fiasco

 The next day, my dad called a glass company and ordered a sheet of glass to our exact dimensions.
 A week later, two glaziers came out with a new glass panel.
 We were back in business.

 Going with the glass, we had to make some modifications.
-We had plans to screw the Plexiglas directly to the back of the wood frame.
+We had planned to screw the Plexiglas directly to the back of the wood frame.
 Instead we had to add some extra hardware to mount the glass on to the back.
-Still it was a problem we could solve, and after a couple more trips to the hardware store, we screwed everything together picked it up.
+Still it was a problem we could solve.
+After a couple more trips to the hardware store, we put everything together successfully.
+The only thing left to do was to mount it to the wall.

 The picture frame weighed a ton.
 It must’ve been at least 50 or 60 pounds, if not 70.
 It was clear that the wire we mounted on the back wasn’t going to be enough.
-After another quick trip down to Menard’s, we came back with a chain instead.
-Then my dad put not one but two anchors into the wall.
+After another quick trip down to the store, we came back with a chain instead.
+My dad put not one but two anchors into the wall.
 Then my dad and I picked up the frame, while my dad’s secretary made sure the chain was securely fastened to the anchors.
 Once she gave the okay, we eased it down and backed away.

 It held.
 It held and it looked great.
 After all the hard work, it had finally come together.
 It was a good feeling, and we went out to eat afterward, celebrating our accomplishment.